jpgoldberg/toy-crypto-math/docs/source/ec.rst

 I wrote this for the sole purposes of

 1. Providing a working context to illustrate the double-and-add algorithm in the :py:meth:`Point.scaler_multiply` method.
 2. Doing calculations over floats that I could use for diagrams.

-And I have since removed the code for (2).
+(That code has been removed.)

 .. testcode::